alttch/eva-plugin-userinfo/README.md

 ## Installation

-This is a single-file plugin, put "userinfo.py" to EVA ICS plugins folder and enjoy
+This is a single-file plugin, put "userinfo.py" into EVA ICS plugins folder and enjoy

 ## Configuration